marcelo-alvarez/lenspix-readphi/README.md

-# modified_lenspix
+# LenxPix-ReadPhi
----modifications to LensPix by Louis Pham and Alex van Engelen ---
+Modifications to LensPix by Louis Pham and Alex van Engelen

 The original modifications can be found at [Louis Pham's github](https://github.com/louis-pham/modified_lenspix).